 Feeling hot this summer?
-We just experienced the hottest June on record.
-As heat waves smashed records all over the globe, many people experienced difficulty sleeping as a result.
+As the heat rises, many people experience difficulty sleeping as a result.

-Your body has an ideal temperature for sleep — between 60º and 67º Farenheit.
+Your body has an ideal temperature for sleep that's between 60º and 67º Fahrenheit.
 When temperatures soar, it becomes more difficult to fall — and stay — asleep.

 Cooling down at night is essential to getting the sleep you need for optimal health and wellness.
 Here's how to do it.